-Part of: Poetry Translation Workshops Summer Season Translating Georgian poet Lia Liqokeli with Natalia Bukia-Peters
+Part of: Poetry Translation Workshops Summer Season Also part of: Georgian Poets Tour Translating Georgian poet Lia Liqokeli with Natalia Bukia-Peters

 Poetry Translation Centre